Some plants can be harmful to your health or the environment. It is important to learn how to identify and eliminate them to avoid problems.

 Every year, the City of Vaudreuil-Dorion takes steps to eliminate ragweed in its territory by applying a selective, ecological herbicide.
 This product is totally natural and has no adverse effects on health or the environment.
 It attacks ragweed without causing damage to other plant life.
 Spreading this herbicide will significantly reduce the presence of the plant, mostly in vulnerable areas such as roadsides and bicycle paths, parks and potentially infested vacant lots.
 Vaudreuil-Dorion has been committed to fighting ragweed for several years.
 Results are positive and there has been a decrease in the incidence of ragweed since measures were introduced.

-Under By-law 1566 on nuisances, it is a nuisance to let ragweed grow on your property to the extent that it is detrimental to the neighbourhood.
+Under By-law no 1781 on nuisances, it is a nuisance to let ragweed grow on your property to the extent that it is detrimental to the neighbourhood.
 Ragweed must be pulled out or cut down before it matures, so that it does not release allergens.

 Ragweed is an annual, so it dies during the fall frost.
 Its leaves are serrated and uniformly green.
 When it blossoms, the flowers are greenish-yellow and grouped at the top of the stem.
 It grows in poor soil and reaches a height of between 10 cm and 1.5 m.